carbon-language/carbon-lang/explorer/fuzzing/README.md

 ## Investigating a crash

-Typically it's going to be easiest to run explorer on it directly.
+Typically it's going to be easiest to run explorer on the problematic carbon program directly.
 You can do this with:

 ```bash
 # Convert a specific fuzzer test to a source file